lirsacc/py-gql/docs/install.rst

     This is experimental and might be removed in the future.

-In case `Cython <http://cython.org/>`_ is installed when installing this package with setuptools, parts of the code will be compiled as C-extensions to bring performance improvements.
+In case `Cython <http://cython.org/>`_ is available when installing this package with setuptools, parts of the code will be compiled for increased performance.

 Notes:

-- There is not specific Cython code or optimization and we use the `pure python <http://cython.readthedocs.io/en/latest/src/tutorial/pure.html>`_ mode.
+- There is not specific Cython code or optimization, i.e. we use the `pure python <http://cython.readthedocs.io/en/latest/src/tutorial/pure.html>`_ mode.
 - In case you need Cython installed but do not want this package to be